abhayagiri/what-is-buddhism/main.md

 wisdom and is further elaborated as the Noble Eightfold Path:

 1. The perfection of understanding: views that are in accord with the natural truths of reality.

-2. The perfection of intention: motivations of loving- kindness, compassion and renunciation.
+2. The perfection of intention: motivations of loving-kindness, compassion and renunciation.

 3. The perfection of speech: words that are honest, harmonious, gentle and meaningful.

 4. The perfection of behavior: non-violence, not stealing and being sexually responsible.

 5. The perfection of work: earning a living or sustaining one's life in a way that does not harm or exploit others or oneself.

 6. The perfection of effort: cultivating and maintaining wholesome states of mind while overcoming unwholesome states and keeping them at bay.

 7. The perfection of conscious awareness: being fully mindful of one's body, feelings, mind and phenomena.

 8. The perfection of meditative concentration: deep unification, peace and purity of mind.

 When all eight factors of this path are brought to maturity, one is able to penetrate the true nature of existence with insight and experience the perfected wisdom of the Buddha's teachings.

-## The Law of Kamma
+# The Law of Kamma

 According to the natural law of *kamma* (or *karma*), one's intentions are causes that lead to experiencing results in the future.
 The results will be